The best open-source email client

 High level of security

-Thunderbird distinguishes itself by refraining from collecting personal data, avoiding intrusive ads in your inbox, and safeguarding your privacy by not training AI with your private conversations as they mention on their website.
+This is where Thunderbird shines.
+No ads in your inbox.
+No creepy tracking.
+No algorithms reading your emails to recommend products you just mentioned out loud.
 As a proud member of the Mozilla family, Thunderbird prioritises your privacy and security.
 You can bolster this further by setting a Primary Password, ensuring that each time you open the app, it prompts you for authentication.

 email client